 War vs. Glut: The Great LNG Reckoning

-The global LNG market has entered a phase of extreme uncertainty where lazy narratives go to die.
+The global LNG market has entered a phase of extreme uncertainty where outdated narratives go to die.

-For years, the consensus trade was simple: a wall of new supply was coming.
+For the last 18 months or so, the consensus trade was simple: a wall of new supply was coming.
 The United States, Canada and Qatar would flood the market, loosen balances and drag prices lower.
 Then war arrived, the Strait of Hormuz slammed shut, two Qatari trains were blown up, and that clean, comforting story of abundance collapsed under the weight of a destabilising global reality.

 Now the market is being asked to price two opposing truths at once.

-That tension is now the market.
+That tension now defines the market.
 So we built a tool to measure it.

-Today, Energy Flux launches the Hormuz Closure LNG Supply Impact Model: a premium scenario engine that allows readers to quantify the collision between lost Middle East supply and incoming global LNG capacity using their own assumptions, intelligence and market judgement.
+Today, Energy Flux launches the Hormuz Closure LNG Supply Impact Model: a premium scenario engine that allows readers to quantify the collision between lost Middle East supply and incoming global LNG capacity.

-Start with the default assumptions and the conclusions are stark.
+Start with the default assumptions and the conclusions are rather stark.

-Under the Energy Flux base case, Hormuz only partially reopens in September, damaged Qatari capacity remains offline for four years, and new projects continue to ramp at a realistic rather than miraculous pace.
+Under the Energy Flux base case, Hormuz only partially reopens in September, after which Middle East LNG transits gradually recover towards full flows in mid-2028.
+The two damaged Qatari liquefaction trains remain offline for four years, and new LNG projects continue to ramp at a realistic rather than miraculous pace.

 Result: the supply hole is not repaired quickly.

-The model indicates that lost export capacity linked to the closure is not replaced until January 2029.
+The model indicates that new global LNG capacity additions do not offset lost Hormuz-dependent capacity until September 2027.
 That is the point at which new non-Hormuz LNG capacity additions finally match the annualised capacity removed from the system.

 That sounds reassuring until you look at cumulative volumes.
 Markets do not consume nameplate capacity; they consume molecules.
 And cumulative lost supply compounds every day the disruption persists.

 Roughly six weeks into the conflict, the physical shortfall already runs to more than 10 million tonnes.
-If current conditions drag into winter, the missing volume becomes systemically meaningful: more than 55 mt, or more than 13% of total worldwide LNG trade in 2025.
+If current conditions drag into winter, the missing volume becomes systemically meaningful: almost 60 mt, or more than 13% of total worldwide LNG trade in 2025, by December 2026.

-This is the part most commentary misses: even when replacement capacity starts arriving, it first has to dig the market out of the crater that is deepening every day the war and blockade drag on.
+This is the part most commentary misses: even when replacement capacity starts arriving, it first has to dig the market out of the crater that has been deepening every day since the US and Israel started their joint attacks on Iran.

 The optimistic take: a slow reversal of misfortune

-Plaquemines has begun shipping the first of (hundreds of?) commissioning cargoes.
+Plaquemines is already shipping hundreds of commissioning cargoes.
 LNG Canada is moving toward steadier utilisation after early technical friction.
 Golden Pass, Corpus Christi Stage 3 and others remain key pillars of the next growth cycle.

 But none of that means the market is suddenly comfortable.
 Projects ramp in phases, trains can slip, utilisation rises slowly, feedgas constraints emerge.
 Commissioning cargoes make headlines but do not instantly rebalance the planet.